timflannagan/aws-lambda-testing/docs/aws-auth-testing.md

 # AWS Authentication Testing Guide

 This guide covers testing AWS authentication methods with KGateway in a real AWS environment.
-While the project uses LocalStack for basic testing, certain authentication features like IRSA require testing against real AWS services.
+While the upstream project leverages LocalStack for basic testing, IAM enforcement is not supported in the free tier, and requires spinning up a real EKS cluster.

 ## Prerequisites